 HIOs are entities that facilitate the exchange of individuals' health information among the enterprises composing a health care delivery system.
-These entities can be community-based and nonprofit - known in California as regional HIOs - or owned and operated by a private enterprise.
-While less data is available on the extent of involvement of enterprise HIOs in California, much has been written about the history and role of California's regional HIOs.
-To summarize, as of August 2021, 15 regional HIOs in California served participants in at least 39 of 58 counties and exchanged more than 20 million patient encounter messages per month.
-Cal-HOP played a role in increasing provider participation in regional HIOs, with 390 qualifying provider organizations achieving the first milestone, basic connection to a qualifying HIO, and 341 (87.4%) achieving the final milestone, adoption of advanced data exchange interfaces.
+These entities can be community-based and nonprofit - known as California HIOs - or owned and operated by a private enterprise.94 While less data is available on the extent of involvement of enterprise HIOs in California, much has been written about the history and role of California's HIOs.^{95,96} To summarize, as of August 2021, 15 HIOs in California exchanged more than 20 million patient encounter messages per month.97 Cal-HOP played a role in increasing provider participation among the seven HIOs that participated, with 390 qualifying provider organizations achieving the first milestone, basic connection to a qualifying HIO, and 341 (87.4%) achieving the final milestone, adoption of advanced data exchange interfaces.^{98,99} content/uploads/2021/02/HIECAOverview Network Types Characteristics 082021.pdf.